Erasure code: General case

 The linear construction above can be generalized to polynomial interpolation.
 Additionally, points are now computed over a finite field.

 First we choose a finite field F with order of at least n, but usually a power of 2.
 The sender numbers the data symbols from 0 to k − 1 and sends them.
 He then constructs a (Lagrange) polynomial p(x) of order k such that p(i) is equal to data symbol i.
 He then sends p(k), ..., p(n − 1).
 The receiver can now also use polynomial interpolation to recover the lost packets, provided he receives k symbols successfully.
 If the order of F is less than 2b, where b is the number of bits in a symbol, then multiple polynomials can be used.

 The sender can construct symbols k to n − 1 'on the fly', i.e., distribute the workload evenly between transmission of the symbols.
 If the receiver wants to do his calculations 'on the fly', he can construct a new polynomial q, such that q(i) = p(i) if symbol i < k was received successfully and q(i) = 0 when symbol i < k was not received.
 Now let r(i) = p(i) − q(i).
 Firstly we know that r(i) = 0 if symbol i < k has been received successfully.
-Secondly, if symbol i ≥k has been received successfully, then r(i) = p(i) − q(i) can be calculated.
+Secondly, if symbol i ≥ k has been received successfully, then r(i) = p(i) − q(i) can be calculated.
 So we have enough data points to construct r and evaluate it to find the lost packets.
 So both the sender and the receiver require O(n (n − k)) operations and only O(n − k) space for operating 'on the fly'.

 Real world implementation

 This process is implemented by Reed–Solomon codes, with code words constructed over a finite field using a Vandermonde matrix.

-Most practical erasure codes are systematic codes -- each one of the original k symbols can be found copied, unencoded, as one of the n message symbols.
+Most practical erasure codes are systematic codes—each one of the original k symbols can be found copied, unencoded, as one of the n message symbols.

-(Erasure codes that support secret splitting never use a systematic code).
+(Erasure codes that support secret sharing never use a systematic code).